-The Ayushman Bharat Digital Mission (ABDM) aims to build the framework needed to sustain the nation's integrated digital health infrastructure.
-Through digitalization, it hopes to bridge the gap between the various stakeholders in the healthcare ecosystem.
+The Ayushman Bharat Digital Mission (ABDM) seeks to create the framework required to sustain the nation's integrated digital health infrastructure, through digitalization, it would close the distance between the various healthcare ecosystem stakeholders.

-As part of this initiative, all Indians will receive digital health IDs, which will allow hospitals, insurance companies, and individuals to electronically access medical records as needed.
+All Indian people will receive digital health IDs as part of this initiative, which will enable hospitals, insurance companies, and individuals to electronically access medical records as needed.

-The implementing agency will be the National Health Authority (NHA), which is part of the Ministry of Health and Family Welfare.
+The National Health Authority (NHA) under the Ministry of Health and Family Welfare will be the implementing Agency.

-Its vision is to create a national digital health ecosystem that is effective, affordable, accessible, inclusive, and safe while supporting universal health coverage.
-This ecosystem should also provide a variety of data, information, and infrastructure services while utilising open, interoperable, standards-based digital systems and ensuring the security, confidentiality, and privacy of personal health information.
+Its vision is to develop a national digital health ecosystem that supports universal health coverage while being effective, affordable, accessible, inclusive, and safe.
+This ecosystem should also provide a wide range of data, information, and infrastructure services while appropriately utilizing open, interoperable, standards-based digital systems and guaranteeing the security, confidentiality, and privacy of personal health information.